IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-11/index.markdown

 # Next steps

-This covers the basics of writing applications with the Telecommunications Event Data Analytics (TEDA) application framework.
+This module covers the basics of writing applications with the Telecommunications Event Data Analytics (TEDA) application framework.
 To learn more about the details, refer to the knowledge center.

-We will continue to improve this tutorial.
+We continue to improve this tutorial.
-If you have any feedback, please click on the Feedback button at the top and let us know what you think!
+If you have any feedback, please click the Feedback button at the top and let us know what you think!